apiraino/apiraino.github.io/_posts/2019-05-09-gtk-rs-first-experience.md

 I'll recap a bit the experience for future reference.

+Code for this ongoing project is hosted on [GitHub](https://github.com/apiraino/poor-postman).

+Now that I think of it, I would't mind pulling out a basic tutorial out of this experience.

 ## Assess my Rust proficiency

 Starting to get comfortable with Rust and its quirks, still uncomfortable with the Rust memory model.
 Never used GTK before, have a general idea of how a GUI application work.